datopian/flexidate/README.md

 ==========

 FlexiDate is focused on supporting:

->1.
-Dates outside of Python (or DB) supported period (esp. dates < 0 AD)
+1. Dates outside of Python (or DB) supported period (esp. dates < 0 AD)
 2. Imprecise dates (c.1860, 18??, fl.
 1534, etc)
 3. Normalization of dates to machine processable versions
 4. Sortable in the database (in correct date order)

-Flexidate builds on the excellent dateutil though it can be used without it.
+Flexidate builds on the excellent [dateutil](https://dateutil.readthedocs.org/en/latest/), though it can be used without it.

 For more information see [this blog post](http://www.rufuspollock.org/2009/06/18/flexible-dates-in-python/).